 What You Can Do with XML

-- XML is mainly used to transmit data between server and web application.
+- XML is mainly used to transmit data between servers and web applications.
 Ex.
 If you have a client and server and you want data from the server, or want to send data to the server, then you can use XML for this purpose.

 - XML is used to store data.

-- XML also used for the creation of User Interface(UI) layouts in Android.
+- XML is also used for the creation of User Interface(UI) layouts in Android.

 Differences Between XML and HTML